 15. Expansion or change in hedonic, prudential, aesthetic, or ethical choice may correspond to a dynamic change in the weight and significance of other intrinsic reasons for action.
 For example, expanded opportunities for hedonic gratification may result in new prudential, esthetic, and ethical dilemmas.
 New opportunities are also potential grounds for new conflict.

-17. The recognition or experience of new opportunity elicits social progress as a general tendency since people may now insist on the expanded or enhanced eligibility to continue with the new opportunity.
+The recognition or experience of new opportunity elicits pressure toward social progress and reaction as a general tendency since people may now insist on the expanded or enhanced eligibility to continue with the new opportunity.

 19. A social/political community has members whose various social statuses may be independent, interdependent, complementary, antagonist, contingent, and so on.